 Henderson is a medium-sized city located in the state of Kentucky.
 With a population of 28,207 people and nine constituent neighborhoods, Henderson is the tenth largest community in Kentucky.

-Unlike some cities, Henderson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Henderson are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Henderson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Henderson is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Henderson who work in office and administrative support (10.74%), sales jobs (10.58%), and food service (6.82%).

 The education level of Henderson citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 17.57% of adults 25 and older in Henderson have a college degree.